sophia0805/birthday-card/README.md

 # birthday guestbook | [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)

-create a birthday guestbook for a friend and get everyone to sign it! for the level up challenge
+create a birthday guestbook for a friend and get everyone to sign it!

 ## features
 - sketchpad where you can draw with any color and any size brush